the hoste history

 In 1811 The Pitt Arms changed its name to The Hoste Arms.
-Captain Sir William Hoste was Nelson’s protege and flew the flags after winning the battle of Lissa, in rememberance of Nelson who had been killed six years previously.
-The Hoste family were huge land owners in the area who had recently purchased Sandringham.
+Captain Sir William Hoste was Nelson’s protege and flew the flags after winning the battle of Lissa, in remembrance of Nelson who had been killed six years previously.
+The Hoste family were huge landowners in the area who had recently purchased Sandringham.
 The Hoste Arms fell under brewery ownership in the 1860s and suffered 130 years of decline.

 the hoste today

 The Hoste Arms was privately acquired in December 1989 and was rapidly transformed from a pub with no bedrooms and a small dining room, into a thirty-six bedroom hotel with a top class restaurant serving 150 meals a night.
 It grew from 2000 with the acquisition and conversion of Vine House, the development of the original Railway House, Railway Carriage and the building of three self-catering Luxury Holiday Cottages.
 The Hoste Beauty Spa was launched in March 2011.

 The Hoste became privately owned in 2012.
 Under new ownership, The Hoste Arms has become The Hoste.
 A stylish new Garden Room and reception area were added in May 2013, the number of bedrooms increased to sixty-two and the Beauty Spa extended.